-Under the Share Plans, the Company grants a base number of conditional share awards (the "Base Awards") to eligible participants annually.
+Under the Share Plans, the Company grants a base number of conditional share-based awards (the "Base Awards") to eligible participants annually.
 The Base Awards represent the right to receive fully paid ordinary shares of the Company, their equivalent cash value or combinations thereof, free of charge, provided that certain prescribed performance conditions are met over the relevant performance periods.
-The Remuneration Committee, as the administrator of the Share Plans, has absolute discretion in granting the Base Awards.
-The first grant of Base Awards pursuant to the RSP 2019 was made on 28 August 2020.
-The performance periods for the RSP and the PSP are two and three years respectively.
-For the RSP 2019, the performance period is one year.
+The RC, as the administrator of the Share Plans, has absolute discretion in granting the Base Awards.
+The first grant of Base Awards pursuant to the F&N RSP 2019 was made on 28 August 2020.
+The performance periods for the RSP and the F&N RSP 2019 are two years and one year respectively.

-Depending on the level of achievement of the pre-determined targets over the respective performance periods for the Restricted Share Plan and the Performance Share Plan, an achievement factor will be applied to the relevant Base Awards to determine the final number of shares to be awarded at the end of the respective performance periods.
-The achievement factor ranges from 0% to 150% for the RSP and the RSP 2019, and 0% to 200% for the PSP.
-Accordingly, the actual number of shares to be awarded pursuant to the Share Plans will range from 0% to 150% of the Base Awards for the RSP and the RSP 2019, and from 0% to 200% of the Base Awards for the PSP (the "Final Awards").
+Depending on the level of achievement of the pre-determined targets over the performance period for the Share Plans, an achievement factor will be applied to the relevant Base Awards to determine the final number of shares to be awarded at the end of the performance period.
+The achievement factor ranges from 0% to 150% for the RSP and the F&N RSP 2019.
+Accordingly, the actual number of shares to be awarded pursuant to the RSP and the F&N RSP 2019 will range from 0% to 150% of the Base Awards (the "Final Awards").

 In respect of the RSP, the first tranche at 50% of the relevant Final Awards will be vested to participants after the end of the two-year performance period and followed by the balance which will be vested in equal instalments over the next two years.
-In respect of the PSP, 100% of the relevant Final Awards will be vested to the participants after the end of the three-year performance period.
-In respect of the RSP 2019, Final Awards will be vested in three equal instalments over three years after the end of the one-year performance period.
+In respect of the F&N RSP 2019, Final Awards will be vested in three equal instalments over three years after the end of the one-year performance period.